 Faculty & Graduate School of Education, Chiba University

-In order to train students and to develop educational leaders to meet the requirements of public education in Japan, the Faculty of Education consists of the Training Division for School Teachers, which is divided into 7 courses.
+To meet the requirements of public education in Japan, the Faculty of Education consists of the Training Division for School Teachers, which is divided into seven courses.

 To meet the diverse educational needs and problems of a rapidly changing society, the Faculty also has the following five unique affiliated schools and centers: the Elementary School, the Junior High School, the School for Handicapped Children, the Kindergarten, and the Center for Research, Training, and Guidance in Educational Practice.

 In the Graduate School of Education (Master’s Program), the aim is to train students in the theory of educational research, to develop their creativity, and to promote a deeper understanding of their particular academic discipline.

 The Division of Advanced Professional Development in Education (Professional Degree Course) offers training in systematic advanced professional knowledge regarding school management or students’ counseling for teacher leadership candidates.
 It aims to develop influential teachers with powerful leadership and performance competencies to support modern Japanese schools.